Vice President of Gabon

 The vice president of Gabon (Vice-président du Gabon) is a political position in Gabon.
 The vice president's role is to assist the president and the person serving as vice president has no interim role in the event of a power vacuum.

-Séraphin Moundounga is the current vice president appointed by president Brice Oligui Nguema on 5 May 2025.
+The current vice president is Alexandre Barro Chambrier, who was appointed by president Brice Oligui Nguema on 1 January 2026.
+His predecessor Séraphin Moundounga held the office from 5 May 2025 to 1 January 2026.

 History of the office

 Original office

 Changes in the Constitution of 1966 made the vice president the automatic successor of the president in case of a vacancy in the latter office.
 Albert-Bernard Bongo was appointed as vice president in 1966 with the expectation that he would constitutionally succeed the ailing president Leon M'ba, and he did so following M'ba's death in November 1967.
 In April 1975 the position of vice president was abolished and its functions were given to the prime minister.

 Restored office

 The position of vice president was restored in 1997 as a position appointed by the president of Gabon.
 The vice president acted as the president's deputy, but was not the constitutional successor of the president in the event of a vacancy in the latter office.
 President Ali Bongo abolished the office in October 2009.